zblz/naima/docs/index.rst

 .. comment: split here

-``naima`` uses MCMC fitting of non-thermal X-ray, GeV, and TeV spectra to constrain the properties of their parent relativistic particle distributions.
+``naima`` is a Python package for computation of non-thermal radiation from relativistic particle populations.
+It includes tools to perform MCMC fitting of radiative models to X-ray, GeV, and TeV spectra using `emcee
-The workhorse of ``naima`` is the powerful `emcee <http://dan.iel.fm/emcee>`_ affine-invariant ensemble sampler for Markov chain Monte Carlo.
+<http://dan.iel.fm/emcee>`_, an affine-invariant ensemble sampler for Markov
+Chain Monte Carlo.

 .. comment: - Code: http://www.github.com/zblz/naima